sandhu1/SnakesAndLadders/README.md

 # SnakesAndLadders
-It is a console based 2 player snakes and ladders game with configurable snakes and ladders.
+It is a console based 2 player snakes and ladders game with configurable snakes and ladders.<br />

+Run main.py with other files present in project directory

 # Assumptions made:
 1.Both players are initially at 0,0 position and they start moving ahead as soon as first player rolls dice. <br />